 History of Carson Park

-Carson Park, named after Eau Claire lumberman William E. Carson, is a 134 acre peninsula surrounded by Half Moon Lake.
-It is home to the Chippewa Valley Museum and seasonal 1890s Logging Camp reptoduction, Carson Park Baseball Stadium, Chippewa Valley Railroad, a football field, softball fields, tennis courts, horseshoe courts, playgrounds, picnic pavilions, and more.
+Carson Park, named after Eau Claire lumberman William E. Carson, is a 134-acre peninsula surrounded by Half Moon Lake.
+It is home to the Chippewa Valley Museum and seasonal Paul Bunyan Logging Camp, built in the 1930s as a reproduction 1890s logging camp, Carson Park also holds the Carosn Park Baseball Stadium, Chippewa Valley Railroad, a football field, softball fields, pickle ball and tennis courts, horseshoe courts, playgrounds, and picnic pavilions.
 Half Moon Lake is a great place to fish, canoe, or kayak (no gas motors permitted on the lake).

 Pre-Carson Park